AWegnerGitHub/awegnergithub.github.io-content/2012_04_22_monitoring-language-on-the-game-servers.md

  - First offence: Weight of term(s) said times 1.
 This means, for most cases, they are issued a single day ban.
  - Second offence: Weight of term(s) said times 3.
 This means, for most cases, they are issued a three day ban.
  - Third offence: Weight of terms said times 21.
 This means, for most cases, they are issued a three week ban.
- - Forth offence: Permanent removal from the game servers.
+ - Fourth offence: Permanent removal from the game servers.

 The community has been very enthusiastic about how quickly users of inappropriate terms are removed.
-I've seen a few minor complaints about the permanent removal of users on the forth offense.
-I've told the community that *if* a user protests the ban and *if* they can show they've learned our rules, I will provide one additional chance after the user has waited a minimum of a month from from last time they were banned.
+I've seen a few minor complaints about the permanent removal of users on the fourth offense.
+I've told the community that *if* a user protests the ban and *if* they can show they've learned our rules, I will provide one additional chance after the user has waited a minimum of a month from the last time they were banned.
 If they return to their previous activities, they will be re-banned and they will not be able to return in the future.

 ## Update at shutdown